Neglecting employee training is common than we think.

 Content: Neglecting employee training can also lead to a decline in customer satisfaction.
 Customers expect a high level of service and expertise, and employees who are not trained or who have outdated skills may be unable to provide this.
 This can lead to negative reviews and a decline in customer loyalty, which can have a long-term impact on the organisation’s reputation and revenue.
 According to a study by American Express, a 5% increase in customer retention can lead to a 25-95% increase in profits.

-The financial impact of neglecting employee training.
+The financial impact

 The financial impact of neglecting employee training can be significant and far-reaching.
 As mentioned earlier, poorly trained employees can result in decreased productivity, lower morale, and a higher rate of employee turnover.